-Setting ground rules is imperative to the success of your group message, whether you cover guidelines in your official announcement or just include them as the first message.
+Setting ground rules is imperative to the success of your group messaging strategies, whether you cover guidelines in your official announcement or just include them as the first message.
 Discuss topics including how often to send messages, how often to check for messages, and what kind of content is and is not appropriate for the group.

 These guidelines are a way to set expectations for the group and once you’ve outlined them, members will be held to them.
 This ensures that everyone will use the group properly, making members less likely to get turned off to the content.

-When posting to the group message, consider your group members and how they would likely use the platform.
+When posting to the group, consider your group members and how they would likely use the platform.
 To get the most out of the group, you should consider the time of day they would likely be using their phone to check for updates, what kinds of messages they would respond well to, and what they might consider to be unnecessary.

-Think about questions like the following:
+When planning your group messaging strategies, think about questions like the following:

 Thinking about how your audience members would use the feed will create a better user experience for them, which in turn will make them more likely to continue using the group message.

 In larger groups with multiple subgroups, not everyone needs to receive notifications for every event or committee.
 Breaking your group into several different channels or topics will allow the necessary people to get the necessary information, without cluttering everyone else’s feeds with messages that do not pertain to them.

 Some suggested channels to start with could include: General, events, news, and other group-specific topics.

 Are you unsure whether or not your group messaging strategy is working, or if your group members are being turned off by your posts?
 Ask them about it.